adrienkaiser/ODFfibConvert/README.md

      ODF image in fib format (.fib, .fib.gz)

    --ODFitk <std::string>
-     ODF image in itk format (.nrrd, .nii, .nii.gz).
+     ODF image in itk format (.nrrd, .nii, .nii.gz) containing either the spherical harmonics coefficients of the ODF (15 components) or the ODF samples (321 components).
 A mask and a FA image are required to convert ITK image to fib file.

    --,  --ignore_rest
      Ignores the rest of the labeled arguments following this flag.